csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 can simply save my `.vimrc` onto this new machine and that’s it; my text editor is exactly the way I like it, immediately.

-Extending Vim is also one of its core principles—plugins can be written in a number of languages, meaning all manner of developers can have a go at writing extensions.
+Extending Vim is also one of its core principles — plugins can be written in a number of languages, meaning all manner of developers can have a go at writing extensions.
 Currently, I don’t write or even _use_ any plugins.
 I find that relatively-vanilla Vim is more than enough for me right now, but plugins are